 As you already know that you can drown a turtle underwater.
 But, it needs some conditions to be fulfilled.
 These are:

 - Water condition

-Well, you should know that turtles are reptiles and not a fish.
-So, they use their lungs for breathing instead of gills.
-While gills of fishes are evolved to help fish breath in underwater, turtles’ case is very different.
+Well, you should know that turtles are reptiles and not fish.
+So, they use their lungs for breathing instead of their gills.
+While the gills of fishes evolved to help fish breathe in underwater, turtles’ case is very different.